sokrypton/ColabDesign/af/README.md

 - **02May2022** - The `design.py` code has been split up into multiple python files under `src/`
 - **14May2022** - Adding support for partial hallucination (if you want to constrain one part and generate structure/sequence for rest).
 - **19June2022** - "Beta" branch is now the "Main" branch.
 WARNING: Lots of default settings and weights were changed.
 [Click here](#i-was-getting-better-results-before-the-major-update-19june2022-how-do-i-revert-back-to-the-old-settings) for info on how to revert back to old settings.
+- **29June2022** - refactoring some of the code to add support for callbacks.
+First experimental callback added: TrRosetta!

 ### setup
 - **WARNING**: `af_backprop` installs a custom version of `alphafold`, so if already have `alphafold` installed, you may want to install within a new python/conda environment to avoid breaking existing projects.